tada/pljava/src/site/markdown/use/jpms.md

 [PL/Java with no policy enforcement][unenforced] should be carefully reviewed for other implications of running PL/Java that way.

+The supplied [examples jar][examples] provides a function, [java_modules][], that can be used to see what modules have been resolved into Java's boot module layer.

 ## Configuring the launch-time module path

 The configuration variable `pljava.module_path` controls the